GLOBAL MARKETS-Stocks slip, cooled by rising oil prices

 High oil prices also gave investors reason to sell stocks,

-as U.S. oil prices closed at a 9-month high.
-Top Asian consumers
+as U.S. crude oil prices closed at a 9-month high on Iran supply

 The euro rose and then retreated against the dollar after